PedestrianDynamics/jupedsim/README.txt

 Known Issues
 ============

-    Some verification tests are still failing
+    Some verification tests are still failing.
+The actual cdash-board can be found [here](http://my.cdash.org/index.php?project=JuPedSim)
     Occasional crashes if the input files are not valid.
-Make sure to validate you XML input files with the supplied XSD files.
+Make sure to validate your XML input files with the supplied XSD files.

 Frequently Asked Questions
 ===========================